.

 The Verdict

 We enjoyed our Kantine brunch and would return.
-The highlights were the Grovbirkes Sandwich on its seeded flaky pastry roll, the smoked trout salad, and the overnight muesli.
-The Cardamom Morning Bun was good, but we still prefer the morning buns at Tartine Bakery and Tartine Manufactory.
-I do wish the restaurant would either keep its Web site menu up to date or at least accommodate a small portion of yogurt as one of the Build-Your-Own-Brunch options, given that it was available to order as a larger portion.
-For many more guest-focused restaurants this would have been easily accommodated.
+The highlights were the Grovbirkes Sandwich on its seeded flaky pastry roll, winter salad, and yogurt bowl.
+The Cardamom Morning Buns, which we've had on other occasions, are very good, although we still prefer the morning buns at Tartine Bakery and Tartine Manufactory.

 Recommended Posts